 Anketell Road from Kwinana Freeway to the Kwinana Industrial Area.

 'Scoping' is the next step in the environmental impact assessment (EIA) process following referral earlier this year.
-The purpose of the Scoping Document is to specify the form and content requirements of the Environmental Review Document that we will produce as part of the Public Environmental Review.
+The purpose of the Environmental Scoping Document (ESD) is to specify the form and content requirements of the Environmental Review Document (ERD) that we will produce as part of the Public Environmental Review.

-Public comment on the Environmental Scoping Document is open for 2 weeks from 14 November to 28 November 2024.
+Public comment on the draft ESD opened for 2 weeks from 14 November to 28 November 2024.

 The EPA will evaluate if the environmental impacts can be managed to meet the objective for each environmental factor.
-This will likely require appropriate environmental offsets.
+Where significant residual impacts remain following consideration of Westport’s mitigation and management measures, appropriate environmental offsets will be required.

 Ministerial decision